AndreaCrotti/meta-programming-talk/meta.rst

 .. centered:: *Or interesting ways to shoot yourself in the foot*

-..
-TODO: check why slime is not loading correctly

 .. hi everyone I am Andrea Crotti and I'm going to talk you today about Metaprogramming.
 .. you can find me on twitter here and you can also find the source of these slides
 .. and all the code I am going to show now there.